-a.
+- a.
 All WIOA career seekers must be screened for suitability and eligibility in accordance with the funding source guidelines.
 The Respondent is responsible for the collection of WIOA program eligibility and suitability documentation as well as the maintenance of case records for all career seekers who are enrolled in WIOA.
-Respondent must describe their plan to ensure that staff is adequately trained on determining eligibility based on local, state and federal guidance.
-In addition, the Respondent must include in the plan, methods to successfully manage the eligibility process to avoid occurrences of disallowed costs.
+Proposals should describe: - Plan to ensure that staff is adequately trained on determining eligibility based on local, state and federal guidance.
+In addition, the Respondent must include in the plan, methods to successfully manage the eligibility process to avoid occurrences of disallowed costs. - Eligibility certification process that is easy for potential participants to navigate and creates a safe space for individuals to disclose sensitive information and self-identify barriers and needs.
+How will this process ensure compliance and proper documentation by staff?